Skip to content

 Short answers, pulled from the story.

-When was Human Rights Watch established and by whom?
+When was Human Rights Watch founded and what was its original name?